Wildlander-mod/wildlander-mod.github.io/3-YourFirstCharacter/Levelling Up.md

 ## Crafting

-Crafting is based on selling price, so anything crafted at a forge for low cost materiels, high sell price can level this.
+Crafting is based on selling price, so anything crafted at a forge for low cost materials, high sell price can level this.
 Smithing XP has diminishing returns so first craft will generate 3X base XP and second craft will generate 2X.
 You should always craft everything at least twice.

 ## Endurance

-Run around in cold area's to passivly leave this up.
+Run around in cold area's to passively leave this up.

 ## Survival